netlify/staticgen/content/projects/intu-dev.md

    `:9081/admin` - to add end-users
    `:9081/edit` - to edit site

-5. You can edit the small app in WWW/ROOT
+5. You can edit the small app in ROOT, that you can see at `:9081/`

 6. For a more realistic app, in Terminal run command to create a sample CRUD app:
     ```